codewithdary/laravel-collections/README.md

 Output
 Prof. Marc Mueller DVM Caesar Hammes Devan MertzMrs.
 Claudie O'Reilly Mrs. Kenya McLaughlin Sr. Melba Sauer III Arlo Ullrich
 ```
-When should you be using the map method?
+When should you be using the map method?<br>
 •	When you want to extract a field from an array of object<br>
 •	Populating an array of objects from raw data <br>
 •	Converting items into a new format <br>